Writing Craft Reviews: Save the Cat! Writes a Novel

 Save the Cat!
 Writes a Novel is a novel-focused version of the very popular screenwriting guide Save the Cat! by Blake Snyder.
 The premise behind this guide is that every story through all time, when boiled down, follows the same set of “beats,” or plot points, which are outlined in the book.
 If writers master these building blocks of all great stories, they can craft compelling and marketable stories of their own.

-This is a great resource for new writers, writers who struggle with plot or story structure, or writers who are stuck in their story’s plot and can’t figure out what to do next.
+This is a great resource for new writers, writers who struggle with story structure, or writers who are stuck in their story’s plot and can’t figure out what to do next.

 Not Recommended For: